dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```
 Pay attention that groupId, artifactId and version can be any value.

 `ServiceLoader` - used for loading services.
-There are 2 ways we can use it
+There are 2 ways we can use it:
 * old jar way - creating file `META-INF/services/NameOfService` and putting name of your implementation there
 * new module way - with module definition `provides/uses`
-There are also 2 ways to implement loading
+There are also 2 ways to implement loading:
 * extend you class from abstract class(or concrete class) or implement interface.
 In this case implementation should have no-arg constructor.
 If no no-arg constructor,
 ServiceLoader won't be able to load the implementation you will get compile error (`foo/module-info.java:5: error: the service implementation does not have a default constructor: SecondFooInterfacePrinter`)
 * add `public static NameOfService provider(){}` to your class.
 In this case these method calls.
 No need for no-args constructor.